erfansoheil/DSandPy/README.md

 # DSandPy
-DATA SIENCE AND PYRHON CODES
+DATA SCIENCE AND PYRHON CODES.
+This repository mostly consists of my Data science projects and my collection of codes in Python.